gschivley/python-data-analysis-class/README.md

 I've included an `environment.yml` file in this repository.
 It has everything you need to recreate the environment I used to run the code in this tutorial.
 Learn more about how to [manage environments here][5].
 New environments can be created with an `environment.yml` file (as described below) or using conda commands.

 To make things easy here are instructions for creating an environment from the `environment.yml` file:
-- Open terminal or command prompt and navigate to this folder (`python-data-analysis-class`)
+- Open terminal (Mac) or Anaconda Prompt (Windows) and navigate to this folder (`python-data-analysis-class`)
+  - If Anaconda Prompt isn't available on your Windows machine after installing Anaconda or Miniconda, try using the regular command prompt.
+Contact me if this doesn't work.
 - Once you are in the folder, type `conda env create -f environment.yml`
 - Conda will install Python, the required packages, and all necessary dependencies
 - To [activate the environment][6], type `activate pydata-issst` (Windows) or `conda activate pydata-issst` (Mac or Linux)